 Motherhood, Pregnancy & Postpartum: Nurturing Moms is an important aspect of my work as a Marriage and Family Therapist.
 Mothers are an intricate part of the family system, whether just recently expecting or as an empty-nester.
 I've found that when Mom is not well supported, the entire family system begins to fall apart.
 Too often, too much is expected of the modern mother without enough support, community and rest to make any of it sustainable.
 My work with Moms focuses on finding rhythms, peace and balance so she is more connected to herself and her spouse (if applicable) while staying present for her children.
 Together we will navigate the hardships and the joys and discover the deep rewards that come along with motherhood.

 Anxiety can manifest itself in several ways.
 Typically, it can be through unhelpful thought patterns and/or through uncomfortable physical sensations.
 Using self-regulation tools and mindfulness/contemplative-based approaches, we can discover the root cause of your anxiety.
-Together we can work on getting to a place of self-acceptance so that you can understand what the anxiety you're experiencing is motivating you to do.
+Together we can work on getting to a place of self-compassion so that you can understand what the anxiety you're experiencing is motivating you to do.
 As a result, your relationship with yourself and others can be filled with freedom and authenticity.

 Why should I see a Marriage and Family Therapist?

 - 'MFTs are unique because they are trained in both psychotherapy and family systems, which allows them to focus on understanding client symptoms in the context of the relational interactions that influence behavior.
 The problem does not define the client but rather is a symptom of his or her system.

 - MFTs work with individuals, couples and families.
 Whoever the client, MFTs view problems from a relationship perspective.